Most ICE drivers score just two out of 10 for EV knowledge

 The poll, carried out by YouGov for the Energy and Climate Intelligence Unit (ECIU), shows the impact of misinformation on drivers’ desire to go electric.
 Respondents who scored two or less out of 10 were 11 times less likely to want their next car to be an EV than those who scored eight or more out of 10.

-The poll reinforces a House of Lords Committee report earlier in the year in which it expressed concern about a “concerted campaign of misinformation” about EVs.
+The poll reinforces report by the House of Lords Environment and Climate Change Committee earlier this year which expressed concern about a “concerted campaign of misinformation” about EVs.

 Key findings from the report include: